Professional Development Workshops

-Adult Career Pathways Leadership Certification
+Career Pathways Leadership (CPL) Certification for Adult Educators

 Two days.
 This workshop covers the same general topics as our regular CPL workshop but focuses specifically on the roles of adult education practitioners, administrators, CTE directors, workforce and economic development personnel, and others who work with adult learners.